-We plan to focus in the near term on the submission of a Biologics License Application for ONS-5010 with the FDA to support the generation of commercial revenues.
+We plan to focus in the near term on supporting the review of our BLA submission for ONS-5010 with the FDA and to prepare for the potential launch of LYTENAVATM, if approved, to support the generation of commercial revenues.
 We anticipate we will incur net losses and negative cash flow from operations for the foreseeable future.
-We may not be able to initiate commercialization of ONS-5010 if, among other things, the FDA does not approve our application arising out of our current clinical trials when we expect, or at all, or if we are not able to secure sufficient funding of our expected post-launch commercial costs.
+We may not be able to initiate commercialization of ONS-5010 if, among other things, the FDA does not approve our BLA when we expect, or at all, or if we are not able to secure sufficient funding of our expected post-launch commercial costs.